joshy/meta/docker/README.md

 is supervised with supervisord.

 ## Setup
-To use it, docker-compose needs to be installed.
+To use it, docker-compose (version needs to be > 1.4.0) needs to be installed.
 To run it use
 ```
 docker-compose up
 ```